aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

 ## Smart DAQ for LIVE Experimental Data
 This repository holds the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.
+Files are located in the folder "Firmware Code".

 <br>
 <br>